LIVE IN ANYTOWN

 4,5,13,14: from ON STAGE IN JAPAN

 9 to 12,15,16: from IN CONCERT AT WHISKEY FLAT

 Another compilation by the Los Angeles producers, based on some of the best live shows previously released.
 The bootlegger apparently tried to create the setlist of a true concert.
 The selection is not bad, so this record is not unpleasant to listen to.

-The liner notes in the front cover are curious.
-Obviously the dubitative indication of some venues where the tracks were recorded is fake, but there are references to some of the major L.A. bootleggers of the time: Wizardo, TAKRL (Dr. Terrence), and "Big D.", that almost for sure indicates Mr. TMOQ.
-It was not unusual at the time to give some hidden reference to bootleggers in the insert cover of the records, such as for example Wizardo in the "California postcard" of one of the repressings of Hollywood Bowl.
+The liner notes on the front cover are curious.
+The references to some of the venues where the tracks were recorded are obviously fictitious, but there are references to some of the major L.A. bootleggers of the time: Wizardo, TAKRL (Dr. Terrence), and "Big D." that almost certainly refer to Mr. TMOQ-Smokin' pig.
+It was not unusual at the time to give some hidden reference to bootleggers in the insert cover of the records, such as Wizardo in the "California postcard" of one of the repressings of Hollywood Bowl.

 1. Early 1974 (photo below the title).
 The first release had an insert in "rainbow" color, typical of the time, with a scarce contrast between the red and blue parts.
-As with the other records released by these producers in early 1974, the disc had light blue labels with the TMOQ-Smokin' pig logo, and the jacket was in strong colored cardboard.
-The same insert and jacket in strong colored carboard was used for records that had the yellow generic ZAP label, with side indications.
+As with the other records released by these producers in early 1974, the disc had light blue labels with the TMOQ-Smokin' pig logo, and the jacket was made of strong colored cardboard.
+The same insert and jacket in strong colored cardboard were used for records that had the yellow generic ZAP label, with side indications.
 These records were possibly distributed in late 1974.